Danny Sebright: U.S.-U.A.E. Business Council

 In 2008, Sebright was appointed to serve as the president of the newly created U.S.-U.A.E.
 Business Council, a bilateral trade and advocacy organization that works to foster stronger trade and commercial relations between the U.S. and the U.A.E.
 Sebright has been instrumental in helping secure the U.S.-U.A.E.
 123 Agreement for civilian nuclear energy cooperation in 2009.
-He has worked to build closer business alliances for U.A.E. investment in the U.S. in projects like GlobalFoundries in Saratoga, NY.
+He has worked to build closer business alliances for U.A.E. investment in the U.S. in projects like GlobalFoundries in Saratoga, New York.
 He has been at the forefront of efforts to approve landmark U.S. weapons sales and commercial aircraft deals by U.S. companies with the U.A.E.
 Sebright has been active in Expo 2020 Dubai, helping bring American, Emirati, and international businesses from around the world to the USA Pavilion.

 Personal life

-Danny Sebright hails from East Berlin, PA, where he grew up on a multi-generational dairy farm.
+Danny Sebright hails from East Berlin, Pennsylvania, where he grew up on a multi-generational dairy farm.
 After graduating from high school in 1979, Sebright attended the George Washington University’s Elliott School of International Affairs graduating in 1984.
-He then completed his Masters in Public Policy at Harvard’s Kennedy School of Government graduating in 2001.
+He then completed his Master's in Public Policy at Harvard’s Kennedy School of Government graduating in 2001.

 Sebright is an active member of the International Institute for Strategic Studies (IISS), and is on the board of the Eisenhower National Advisory Committee at Gettysburg College where he also teaches a seminar on the Middle East within the Eisenhower Institute.

 Sebright is a member of the board of the Adams County Foundation, as he believes that giving back to the local community is one of the most important and rewarding aspects of life.

-When not in the U.A.E. or Washington, D.C; Sebright splits his time between Gettysburg, PA and Rehoboth Beach, DE.
+When not in the U.A.E. or Washington, D.C; Sebright splits his time between Gettysburg, Pennsylvania, and Rehoboth Beach, Delaware.